sl3yE/Zero-E/README.md

 	- `--only`: Only run UDP scans if enabled, and/or specified stage if provided -- does not apply to other options
     - `--defaults`: Runs ZrE using default settings -- using options with this will overwrite the default for that option
         - Default options are:
-            - Stage (-S/-s) -- starts at beginning of script
+            - Stage (-S/-s) -- starts at initial alives scan
             - Targets file (-t) -- ./targets.txt
             - Output directory (-o) -- ./ZrE-output
             - Excluded targets (-x) -- none
             - UDP scans (-U/-u) -- enabled
-    - `-e`: Tells the script to run external methodology scans -- cannot be used with -i
+    - `-e`: Tells ZrE to run external methodology scans -- cannot be used with -i
-    - `-i`: Tells the script to run internal methodology scans -- cannot be used with -e
+    - `-i`: Tells ZrE to run internal methodology scans -- cannot be used with -e
     - `-o`: Sets the output directory where generated files will be saved to
     - `-t`: Sets the file containing the target IP addresses -- each single IP, range, or CIDR must be on a new line
     - `-x`: Sets the file containing the IP addresses to exclude -- provide no argument to disable and not be prompted